new mexico probate

 Generally, an Executor or a Trustee is the person responsible for overseeing and managing a decedent’s estate.
 In New Mexico, the Executor of a probate estate is referred to as the Personal Representative.
 Personal Representatives act as administrators of a probate estate after a person dies, either with a valid written Will (testate) or without a Will (intestate).

 Trustees manage and administer the estate of a deceased person when that person had created a valid Trust while living.
 When someone passes away, the Trustee or Personal Representative is charged with performing all the duties associated with the estate.

 Three Main Duties of Personal Representatives & Trustees in New Mexico:

-- Marshal all estate assets.
-This means physically taking possession of - and exercising control over - all of the assets owned by the deceased at the time of death.
+Physically taking possession of – and exercising control over – all the assets owned by the deceased at the time of death.

-- Pay all estate debts.
-Trustees and personal representatives are required to provide notice to all known creditors.
-Also, it is advisable to advertise for possible unknown creditors, so as to ensure that all debts are paid, and to protect against creditor claims after the estate has been administered and closed.
+Personal Representatives and Trustees are required to provide notice to all known creditors and, at times, to also advertise for possible unknown creditors.
+This will ensure that all debts are paid and protect the estate from creditor claims after the estate has been administered and closed.

-- Distribute the remaining estate.
-After all debts and expenses of estate administration have been paid, the remaining property is distributed to the heirs.
+After all debts and expenses of estate administration have been paid, the remaining property is distributed to the persons entitled to inherit.

 Estate administration is complex and time-consuming.
-It involves a fair amount of legal, administrative, and accounting skills, and administering an estate may take months and even years to complete.
-That's where a New Mexico probate lawyer can step in to help.
-If this estate is located in another state, out of state executors might need ancillary probate legal assistance.
+It involves a fair amount of legal, administrative, and accounting skills, and may take months and even years to complete.
+The assistance of a New Mexico probate lawyer is often crucial to successfully resolve the estate.